GDPR Compliance: Technical Requirements for Linux Systems

 Keep also hardware and storage in mind.
 Hardware and storage can contain old data.
 Proper decommissioning steps should be applied.
 One of them is secure wiping of data from removable disks and storage media.

 Passwords, passwords, and passwords

 We all know that strong passwords are better than “Welcome01”.
 Still, most systems and software allow you to choose weak passwords.
 Use a module like pam_cracklib or pam_pwquality to enforce the usage of strong passwords.

-Besides strong passwords, consider the usage of two-factor authentication.
-This means that you need 2 different forms of authentication to proof your identity.
+Besides strong passwords, consider using two-factor authentication.
+This means that you need two different forms of authentication prove your identity.
 The first one is the combination of your username and password.
 The second one could be a token generated on your mobile phone.
 You can use a project like Google Authenticator PAM.
 This pluggable authentication module uses the common Google Authenticator app.
 It can be used together with SSH and other forms of authentication.

 For Linux systems, it is also a good idea to lock out people after a few failed attempts.
 This limits the risk of brute-force attacks.
 These type of attacks try continuously to log in.
 Another benefit is a lower number of events to deal with.
 Finally, it could be a good reason to watch for other types of attacks.

 Don’t use functional accounts for system administration.
 Instead, give each administrator their own account.
 This helps with accounting and keeps everyone accessing the system a little bit more honest.
 People tend to be more careful when making changes under their own name.